chuqingjin/chuqingjin.github.io/_pages/about.md

 * Sticky Consumers and Cloud Welfare, joint with Peichun Wang and Sida Peng

   * *Cloud adoption creates big welfare benefits, particularly for smaller firms.
 However, it also induces consumers stickiness on existing product, which leads to sub-optimal product choices for all firms and reduces welfare from cloud adoption.
-Introductory discounts incentivizing firms to try new products and improve both consumer welfare and provider revenue.*
+Introductory discounts, incentivizing firms to try new products, can improve both consumer welfare and provider revenue.*